geoffreyvanwyk/werkstatt/CONTRIBUTING.md

     service ssh start
     ```

 9. Return to Powershell by exiting from Fabrik.
-Fabrik will still be running in the background.
+Fabrik should still be running
+    in the background.
+If not, reconnect to it; then, for the next step, open a
+    new tab in Windows Terminal for connecting to the control node.

     ```shell
     exit